Facebook iconFlutter Internationalization and Localization (Multi-lingual Support)

 Flutter Internationalization and Localization (Multilingual Support) Hero

-According to CSA Research, 76% of consumers prefer to purchase products presented in their native language, highlighting the significant value of localization in capturing global markets.
+According to CSA Research, 76% of consumers prefer to purchase products in their native language, making localization a growth lever rather than a cosmetic enhancement.

 Why Localization Matters in Flutter Apps?

-Flutter localization not only boosts user satisfaction but also expands your app’s potential reach.
+Flutter localization improves usability, increases engagement, and reduces friction during onboarding.
+Supporting users in their preferred language strengthens trust and improves long-term retention across regions.
 By speaking your users' language, you create trust, foster engagement, and significantly boost your retention rates.

 Understanding Internationalization (i18n) and Localization (l10n)